andreaMolteni/softtek_test/docs/notes.md

 For the static code analysis PHPStan library has been used.

 ### **TESTING**
 Concerning the testing, three classes have been developed.
-The first one performs the test of cli command behaviour, the second one is for MusementService and the last one for WeatherService. <br>
+The first one performs the test of cli command behaviour, the second one is for MusementService and the last one for WeatherService.
 **For each test there are several asserts.**

 ### getCitiesWeatherCommandTest
 - tests getCitiesWeatherCommand behaviour

 ### MusementServiceTest
-- tests MusemenService in normal conditions. <br>
+- tests MusemenService in normal conditions.
 - tests MusemenService in case of the response in not 200

 ### WeathertServiceTest:
-- tests WeatherService without input <br>
+- tests WeatherService without input
-- tests WeatherService with null coordinates <br>
+- tests WeatherService with null coordinates
-- tests WeatherService with bad coordinates <br>
+- tests WeatherService with bad coordinates
-- tests WeatherService in normal conditions <br>
+- tests WeatherService in normal conditions
-- tests WeatherService with bad url <br>
+- tests WeatherService with bad url
-- tests WeatherService with bad key <br>
+- tests WeatherService with bad key
-- tests WeatherService with no response <br>
+- tests WeatherService with no response
-- It tests GetWeatherText with empty array <br>
+- It tests GetWeatherText with empty array

 [Docs summary](../README.md)